nathanielshak/advancedprogramming/Lesson1/mac_hello_world.md

 > Any device for entering information into a computer or receiving information from it.

 That's a bit vague, but essentially all it is.
 It's a way of us interacting with the computer in a different way than clicking and scrolling through windows.
-In some ways, it's more limited and difficult to use, but in other ways, as you'll learn throughout this class, it makes things a lot easier, especially things involving programming.
+In some ways, it's more limited and difficult to use, but in other ways, as you'll learn throughout this class, it makes things a lot easier and gives us much more capabilities, especially around things involving programming.

 So let's go ahead and learn some of the basics.